 The purpose of preparation of the balance sheet is as follows:

-- The business firms and entities prepare the balance sheet to know the actual position of the shareholder’s equity, liabilities, and assets at the given point in time.
-With the help of the balance sheet, the management takes the financial decisions that are required to be taken for the growth and survival of the business.
+- The business firms and entities prepare the balance sheet to know the position of the shareholder’s equity, liabilities, and assets at the given time.
+With the help of the balance sheet, the management makes the financial decisions that must be taken for the growth and survival of the business.
 The above balance sheet shows the monetary values starting from the equity of shareholders followed by non-current liabilities, current liabilities, non-current assets, and at the end, current assets.
 From the balance sheet, management knows about the debt status, the company’s liquidity position, and the retained earnings status.
-So for the management balance sheet is very essential to predict the problems that can occur in the near future and then plan the remedial course of action.
+So for the management balance sheet is essential to predict the problems that can occur in the near future and then plan the remedial course of action.

-- The various ratios, such as current ratios, fixed assets turnover ratio, and other liquidity ratios, etc., need the values of current assets, current liabilities, fixed assets, etc., that are available on the balance sheet.
+- The various ratios, such as current ratios, fixed assets turnover ratio, and other liquidity ratios, etc., need the values of current assets, current liabilities, fixed assets, etc., available on the balance sheet.
 So balance sheet gives the figures that are needed to calculate various ratios.
 These ratios are helpful for the management to know the earning capacity of the business.
-They are also useful for analyzing the contribution of various assets towards the profit of the company.
+They are also useful for analyzing the contribution of various assets toward the company’s profit.
 For example, the current ratio is calculated by dividing current liabilities by the current assets.
-Both the figures of current liabilities and current assets are given on the balance sheet.
+The figures for current liabilities and assets are given on the balance sheet.
 So the current ratio of 2 years is as follows:

-So, the users can analyze that the company’s liquidity position is good as the ratio for the two years 2019 and 2018 comes out to be 2.56 and 2.46, respectively.
+So, the users can analyze that the company’s liquidity position is good as the ratio for 2019 and 2018 comes out to be 2.56 and 2.46, respectively.

-- A balance sheet helps the investors to know the actual position of assets and liabilities of the company.
+- A balance sheet helps the investors know the company’s actual position of assets and liabilities.
 Analyzing such a position helps the investors to know how much return they can get on their funds if they invest in the shares of such a company.
-Even the past year’s balance sheets are compared to know the trend of the company so that the investors can get an idea of the company’s growth and stability.
+Even the past year’s balance sheets are compared to know the company’s trend so that the investors can get an idea of the company’s growth and stability.
 Since the balance reported generally consists of 2 years like that prepared above.
 So each figure can be analyzed, and the growing and the decreasing trend is then evaluated.

-- The balance sheet helps determine the business’s risk, and returns as the balance sheet are bifurcated among the various heads, including assets, liabilities, and owner’s equity.
+- The balance sheet helps determine the business’s risk and returns as the balance sheet is bifurcated among the various heads, including assets, liabilities, and owner’s equity.
 Then assets and liabilities are further categorized as long-term and short-term.
-Short-term and long-term assets reflect the company’s ability to generate cash in the near future, whereas short-term and long-term liabilities are the financial obligations that the company needs to pay.
+Short-term and long-term assets reflect the company’s ability to generate cash in the near future.
+In contrast, short-term and long-term liabilities are the financial obligations that the company needs to pay.
 So balance sheet helps to analyze the actual position of the company’s assets and obligations and make decisions accordingly.
-For example, if the cash is less than the financial obligations, then the management has to arrange for the funds to pay off the obligations.
+For example, if the cash is less than the financial obligations, the management must arrange for the funds to pay off the obligations.

 - Even the lenders demand the company’s balance sheet before giving it any kind of loan because the balance sheet provides them with information about the present debt status of the company and its repaying capacity.
 A balance sheet helps lenders to know the creditworthiness of the company.
 The loan repaying capacity is directly linked to the balance sheet quality.

-- The balance sheet is also used by the government authorities such as income tax authorities, stock exchanges, etc. the government checks the balance sheet for income tax purposes.
-For also knowing that the affairs of the company don’t involve any malpractice.
-Even the stock exchanges keep an eye on the company’s balance sheet so that any fraud and error in the company can be detected on time.
+- The balance sheet is also used by the government authorities such as income tax authorities, stock exchanges, etc. The government checks the balance sheet for income tax purposes.
+For also knowing that the company’s affairs don’t involve any malpractice.
+Even the stock exchanges keep an eye on the company’s balance sheet so that any fraud and error can be detected on time.

 - While conducting the audit, the first thing that the auditor asks for is the balance sheet of the company.
 Since the auditor has to give an unbiased opinion on the matters of the company, they ask for the company’s balance sheet, and then by evaluating it, they give their opinion in the audit report.

-Thus, a Balance sheet is the financial data prepared in a prescribed format to know the position of the company’s assets owned, liabilities that are payable, and the owners’ equity which includes the shares issued by the company and its retained earnings.
-There are many users of the balance sheet and the primary user is the management itself, who needs the balance sheet to know the actual financial position of the business.
+Thus, a Balance sheet is the financial data prepared in a prescribed format to know the position of the company’s assets, liabilities that are payable, and the owners’ equity, including the shares issued by the company and its retained earnings.
+There are many users of the balance sheet, and the primary user is the management itself, who needs the balance sheet to know the actual financial position of the business.
 A balance sheet helps evaluate the business’s growth potential and make strategies accordingly if the same is required to grow the business in the right direction.
-There are other users too, which can be external as well as internal, but directly or indirectly, they have an interest in the affairs of the company.
+There are other users too, which can be external and internal, but directly or indirectly, they have an interest in the company’s affairs.